chef-boneyard/cookbook-quality-metrics-rfc/quality-metrics/qm-003-license.md

 * GPL-2.0, gplv2
 * GPL-3.0, gplv3
 * MIT, mit

+Licenses listed using the [SPDX License Identifiers](https://spdx.org/licenses/) are preferred.

 Cookbooks without open source licenses may not be modifiable and may not even be legally used by consumers.